-- a. actions (reprimands, warnings, admonishments, restrictions, conditions, suspensions, probations, surrenders, denials of renewal, or revocations) taken by a medical board on any medical license held in any state or territory of the United States or province of Canada; - b. misdemeanors; felony indictments, pleas, or convictions; or deferred dispositions; - c. controlled substance, drug, or alcohol-related offenses; or - d. limitations, restrictions, denials of renewal, suspensions or loss of hospital privileges;
+- a. disciplinary or non-disciplinary actions taken by or agreements with a state medical board including, but not limited to, reprimands, warnings, admonishments, restrictions, terms, limitations, conditions, suspensions, probations, surrenders, denials of renewal or revocations on any medical license held in any state or territory of the United States or a province of Canada: - b. misdemeanors, felony indictments, pleas, convictions, or deferred dispositions; - c. controlled substance, drug, prescription drug, or alcohol-related offenses; or - d. limitations, restrictions, suspensions, revocations, surrenders, resignations while under investigation, denial of renewal or loss of privileges or negative actions taken by a hospital, medical facility, or healthcare organization.

-Each MOC applicant must also attest online that since his/her last MOC Application there has been no:
+Each MOC applicant must also attest online that since his/her last MOC Application there have been no: